Career Timeline of Jamie Raskin: Major Achievements and Milestones

 How Jamie Raskin built a successful career.
 Explore key moments that defined the journey.

-Jamie Raskin is an American attorney, law professor, and politician.
-He has served as the U.S. Representative for Maryland's 8th congressional district since 2017.
-A progressive Democrat, Raskin previously served in the Maryland State Senate from 2007 to 2016.
-His district, primarily in Montgomery County, Maryland, was slightly modified in 2022 to also include a portion of Prince George's County.
+Jamie Raskin is an American attorney, law professor, and politician currently serving as the U.S. Representative for Maryland's 8th congressional district since 2017.
+As a progressive Democrat, Raskin previously served in the Maryland State Senate from 2007 to 2016.
+His district, which includes portions of Montgomery and Prince George's Counties, is located near Washington, D.C.

 1996: Represented Ross Perot

 In 1996, Jamie Raskin represented Ross Perot regarding Perot's exclusion from the 1996 United States presidential debates.
-Raskin condemned the Federal Election Commission and the Commission on Presidential Debates.
+Raskin also wrote a Washington Post op-ed condemning the Federal Election Commission.

-1999: Chairman of Maryland State Higher Education Labor Relations Board
+1999: Chairman of the Maryland State Higher Education Labor Relations Board

 In 1999, Maryland Governor Parris Glendening appointed Jamie Raskin as the first chairman of the Maryland State Higher Education Labor Relations Board.

-On March 1, 2006, during a Maryland State Senate hearing on same-sex marriage, Jamie Raskin responded to an opposing lawmaker with a statement about upholding the Constitution rather than the Bible.
+On March 1, 2006, during a Maryland State Senate hearing on same-sex marriage, Jamie Raskin responded to an opposing lawmaker with a notable statement about the Constitution and the Bible.

-In 2006, Jamie Raskin was elected to the Maryland Senate after defeating incumbent state senator Ida G. Ruben in the Democratic primary election.
-He represented District 20.
+In 2006, Jamie Raskin was elected to the Maryland State Senate after defeating incumbent state senator Ida G. Ruben in the Democratic primary election and ran unopposed in the general election.
+He represented District 20, which included parts of Silver Spring and Takoma Park in Montgomery County.

 2012: Named Senate Majority Whip